From Quote to Payment: The Complete Freelancer Revenue Guide for 2026

 Step 2: Contracts That Protect You

-Writing contracts from scratch is time-consuming, which is why many freelancers skip them.
-AI-powered contract generation solves this problem.
-With mozey, you answer a few questions about your project, and the platform generates a complete, professionally worded contract tailored to your specific work.
-You can customize it further, then send it to your client for review — the entire process takes minutes instead of hours.
+With mozey, you answer a few questions and the platform generates a complete contract tailored to your work.
+Customize and send to your client in minutes instead of hours.

 Important